mozilla/id-specs/browserid/index.md

     callback will not be invoked.
   * If you supply an email address and that user is still logged in via BrowserID, your `onlogin` callback will not be invoked.
+  * If you supply an email address and a different user is logged in via BrowserID, your `onlogin` callback will be invoked with a new assertion.
+    `onlogout` will not be invoked [XXX is this right?]

 ### Example Code